 - EBITDA: a non-GAAP measure that reflects our earnings before interest, taxes, depreciation, and amortization expense.
 EBITDA is used for internal management purposes as a financial measure that reflects our core operating performance. - Adjusted EBITDA: a non-GAAP measure that reflects EBITDA, and further adjusts for letter of credit fees, equity-based compensation expense, net gains or losses on property disposals, restructuring charges, transaction costs related to issuances of debt, non-recurring consulting fees, non-cash impairment charges and the gains or losses from permitted dispositions, discontinued operations, and certain non-cash expenses, charges and losses (provided that if any of such non-cash expenses, charges or losses represents an accrual or reserve for potential cash items in any future period, the cash payment in respect thereof in such future period will be subtracted from Consolidated EBITDA in such future period to the extent paid).
 All references to "Adjusted EBITDA" throughout this section and the rest of this report refer to "Adjusted EBITDA" calculated under our New Term Loan Agreement (defined therein as "Consolidated EBITDA" unless otherwise specified).
-Consolidated EBITDA under the Prior Term Loan Agreement.
+Consolidated EBITDA is also a defined term in our ABL Agreement and the definition there aligns with the prior definition of Consolidated EBITDA under the Prior Term Loan Agreement.
 Adjusted EBITDA is used for internal management purposes as a financial measure that reflects our core operating performance, to measure compliance with financial covenants in our credit facilities and to determine certain management and employee bonus compensation.